Rural Durham Community Research Network

 What is Community Research?

-A community research network is a way of supporting local people to have an active role in research and to move away from academic research where communities sometimes feel they have been "done to".
+A community research network is a way of supporting local people to have an active role in research and to move away from academic research where communities sometimes feel they have been "done to" rather than “with”.

-Members of communities and community organisations have a deep knowledge of their local areas, their assets and needs, and shared issues and problems.
-This isn’t always recognised and used.
+Members of communities and community organisations have a deep knowledge of their local areas, their assets and needs, shared issues and problems.
+This isn’t always recognised and made best use of.

 What will the Rural Durham Community Research Network Deliver?